arielseidman/Hotels/README.md

-For the best experience, view the notebook in a browser, not in the GitHub phone app.
+- For the best experience, view the notebook in a browser, not in the GitHub phone app.
+- This notebook is under construction / in-progress.